jacobbacker93/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
 Focus on writing clean, maintainable code first.
 Optimize only when necessary and after profiling.
 Remember that clarity and simplicity often lead to better performance in the long run."

 This quote by computer scientist Donald Knuth emphasizes that over-concentrating on optimizing code too early in development can introduce unnecessary complexity and bugs.
 It's wiser to ensure your code is correct, clear, and easily modifiable before focusing on performance improvements.

+# 2024-02-20
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, prioritize your tasks based on their importance and deadlines.
+By giving priority to the tasks that need to get done first, you can ensure that you are making progress on the right things.

+Next, planning ahead is crucial for success.
+Make a plan for your day, week, or even month, depending on your project.
+Planning ahead will ensure you have enough time to complete each task and avoid last-minute panic.
+It will also help to break down larger tasks into smaller, more manageable pieces, making it easier to stay on track.
+ - 使用Python的列表推导式来生成列表。
+- 在列表中添加元素。 例如，[1, 2, x] => [1， 3，4]。- 从列表中提取元素，例如[0]，得到1。